Hackney Carriage Information

 Duration of Driver's Licence

-10. Save as set out at condition 11 below, and subject to suspension and/or revocation a Driver's Licence will be valid for 12 months from the date of issue.
+10. Subject to suspension and/or revocation a Driver's Licence will be valid for 12 months from the date of issue.

 Suspension/Revocation/Refusal to renew